NehaK275/Linux_Assignment/README.md

 ### 23.How many tables are there in iptables?
 There are 5 tables in iptables:
-•	Filter: It works as the bouncer and determine who gets out and in of our network.
+* `Filter` It works as the bouncer and determine who gets out and in of our network.

-•	Nat: it stands for Network Address Translation.
+* `Nat` it stands for Network Address Translation.
 It includes rules of NAT to route packet to the network that cannot be directly accessible.
 If the source or destination of a packet has to be modified then NAT table will be used.

-•	Mangle: this table is used for adjusting the packet’s IP header properties.
+*	`Mangle` this table is used for adjusting the packet’s IP header properties.
 It contains following chain Forward, input, output, past-routing, pre-routing.

-•	Raw: this table is used for exempting packets through connection tracking.
+*	`Raw` this table is used for exempting packets through connection tracking.
 It contains two chains: pre-routing and output.

-•	Security: It is used for managing unique access rule.It contains forward, input and output chains.
+* `Security` It is used for managing unique access rule.It contains forward, input and output chains.

 ### 24.What is prot, opt, in, out, source & destination?
 prot: Protocol, tcp, udp, icmp etc.